hsyl20/ghc-proposals/proposals/0000-constraint-to-bool.rst

 Case 3.1:
 An unwanted constraint ``c`` has become solvable: we trigger an error.
-E.g., "Imported module M has assumed the following constraint would be unsolvable while it isn't: c.
-Use -XIncoherentUnwantedConstraints to allow the import of M"
+E.g., "Imported module M has already assumed the following constraint would be unsolvable while it isn't: c.
+Use -XIncoherentUnwantedConstraints to allow the import of M."

 Case 3.2:
 ``c`` is now proved to be unsolvable.
 We don't add it to the